Best Christmas movies streaming this month (December 2019)

 Want to keep the peace this Christmas?
 Look no further.
-I’ve picked out the best Christmas movies, all festive, all brilliant.
+I’ve picked out the best Christmas movies to bring your family together, whatever their taste.
 There’s definitely something for everyone.
 So, no lumps of coal in my stocking this year.

 If you decide you want something different, we’ve got plenty more for you to pick from.
 Ho, Ho, Ho, Merry Streaming!